KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * Music Player opt-in state and chosen folder
 * Music Downloader consent state, queue state, cooldown timing, abuse-lock timing, recent job history, and approved output folder
 * gaming and streaming performance settings, including stream-stability preferences
+* local AI settings and current-session AI preferences
+* encrypted profile-isolated AI memory for standard profiles
 * per-site permission settings
 * service-specific persistent streaming-session partitions for supported streaming services
 * cached search results and suggestions
-* install-linked path metadata used for custom or external-drive installs and local update preferences
+* install-linked path metadata used for custom or external-drive installs
-* first-launch managed update follow-up state used after install

 The persisted browser-state payload is compressed before it is written to disk.
 When Electron safe storage is available, that payload is also protected with OS-backed encryption.
 If OS-backed protection is unavailable, the runtime can fall back to credential-backed AES-GCM protection when available.

 The application does not automatically upload this browser-state data.

-Installer builds can optionally be configured with an installer-based managed update flow.
-That flow is separate from telemetry, remains limited to update-management behavior, and does not include browsing history, bookmarks, saved passwords, or page contents in normal use.
-Public documentation intentionally does not describe private operational details of that update path.

 If the browser is installed on an external drive instead of `C:`, install-linked data and path tracking can follow that selected external location instead of being treated only as a default system-drive install.